AdobeDocs/experience-platform.en/help/dashboards/guides/profiles.md

 >[!NOTE]
 >
->As of July 26th 2023, the [!UICONTROL Profiles], [!UICONTROL Segments], and [!UICONTROL Destinations] Overview dashboards have been reset to a new default widget load-out for all users who did not modify their views in the previous six months.
-Refer to the documentation in the [Destinations](./destinations.md#default-widgets) and [Segments](./segments.md#default-widgets) default widget sections for details on which widgets are included as part of the default widget load-outs.
+>As of July 26th 2023, the [!UICONTROL Profiles], [!UICONTROL Audiences], and [!UICONTROL Destinations] Overview dashboards have been reset to a new default widget load-out for all users who did not modify their views in the previous six months.
+Refer to the documentation in the [Destinations](./destinations.md#default-widgets) and [Audiences](./audiences.md#default-widgets) default widget sections for details on which widgets are included as part of the default widget load-outs.
 You can continue to customize your dashboard widgets as before.

 ## Standard widgets {#standard-widgets}